anilipour/Gaia-DR3-Time-Domain-SETI/README.md

-# Exploring the SETI Ellipsoid with Gaia DR3
+# Signal Synchronization Strategies and Time Domain SETI with Gaia DR3

-This work builds off the SETI Ellipsoid analysis done by Davenport et al. (2022).
+This is the GitHub repository for Nilipour et al. (2023).

 Retrieving Data
 -------